erkantaylan/Obsidian/Obsidian Sync.md

 [termux and git installation](https://medium.com/tech-notes-and-geek-stuff/git-management-on-android-30a8b4a23e1c)

-Rest is go to github/gitlub/bitbucket add your .pub key to server and start cloningP
+Rest is go to github/gitlub/bitbucket add your .pub key to server and start cloning

+Sadly when you install obsidian on mobile. it will modify files. when you install plugins it changes as well.
+So don't forget to commit and push back from your mobile too.